 Guidelines for Crafting Effective Acceptance Criteria

 Acceptance criteria should be written in a clear, concise, and testable way.
-They should follow the SMART criteria, which stands for Specific, Measurable, Achievable, Relevant, and Time-bound.
+They should follow the SMART criteria, which stand for:

 They should also be agreed upon by all stakeholders, including the product owner, the development team, and the customer.
 Some common formats for writing acceptance criteria are bullet points, checklists, scenarios, or tables.